bean-buzz/beanbuzz-part-b/README.md

 > NOTE: Section R12 of the document is the same as 'T3A2-A: Full Stack App (Part A)', HOWEVER, where features have been removed or changed a, ~~strike through~~ will be present accompanied by an explanation of the change at the end of the section.

-> Detailed descriptions of the current libraries used in the app, as required by rubric item CMP1003-1.2, will be added under 'tech stack' within the section 'Description of Website (Part A -R1)'.
+> Detailed descriptions of the current libraries used in the app, as required by rubric item CMP1003-1.2, will be added after 'tech stack' within the section 'Description of Website (Part A -R1)'.

 > Evidence of delegation methods and project management methodology, as required by rubric item CMP1002-7.4, will be added under a new section within 'Task Allocation and Tracking (Part A - R6)'